mike12724/cyberbullying/README.md

 	- default: 1 and 1

 1.5 Run parse_data
-	- Requires a folder titled "Myspace" in the same folder as parse_data -Requires a folder titled "Bully output" inside "Myspace", containing files like the sample one provided -Requires XML files of conversations inside "Myspace" -Outputs as pickle dumps:
+	-Requires a folder titled "Myspace" in the same folder as parse_data -Requires a folder titled "Bully output" inside "Myspace", containing files like the sample one provided -Requires XML files of conversations inside "Myspace" -Outputs as pickle dumps: